OfekAvanDanan/PWA-Playground/test-pwa.md

    ```bash
    npm run dev -- --host
    ```
+   - HTTPS is enabled; accept the browser warning for the self-signed certificate.

 2. **Find your computer's IP address:**
    - Windows: `ipconfig` (look for IPv4 Address)